-Lunch is served to 6th and 7th grade students in the Commons at 12:15pm every day.
-8th grade students eat lunch with the 9th grade in the Commons at 1:00pm every day.
-Students are to conduct themselves responsibly in the lunchroom at all times and cooperate with the lunchroom proctors.
-Excessive noise and inappropriate behavior are out of place in the Commons.
-Students sit at assigned tables, which will rotate every few weeks, for the first part of the year.
-On certain days announced by the Middle School Directors, they will be allowed to choose their seats.
-Rooftop recess happens, weather-permitting, on a rotating basis most school days during the second half of lunch periods.
+Generally, lunch is served to 6th and 7th grade students in the Commons at 12:15pm every day.
+8th grade students eat lunch in the Commons at 1:00pm every day.
+Students are to conduct themselves responsibly at all times and cooperate with the proctors.
+Excessive noise and inappropriate behavior are out of place in Commons.
+Students sit at assigned tables, which will rotate every few weeks.
+Rooftop recess may happen, weather-permitting, on a rotating basis most school days during the second half of lunch periods.

 BWL is a nut and nut-oil aware environment.
 We are sensitive to the special dietary needs of students for medical or religious reasons.
 Any special restrictions should be communicated to the Middle School Directors, who will make the appropriate arrangements with the Commons' staff.
 Students or visitors from outside the school are not permitted to bring food from outside the school, including candy, drinks, and gum.
+Students with special diets based on medical needs must submit a letter from the doctor outlining the student's dietary needs.
+Lunches must be brought from home.
+MS students may not order food or have it delivered to school.
+In these instances, we expect lunches from home to be healthy and in keeping with our school's nutritional standards.